-Tampa Felony DUI Attorneys
+Tampa Felony DUI Attorney

 What Constitutes a Felony DUI?

-In Florida, the offense of driving under the influence of alcohol, chemical substances, and drugs is covered under Section 316.193 of the Florida Statutes.
-It can be prosecuted as a misdemeanor or a felony depending on various factors, such as the person's history of DUI offenses and whether anyone was injured or killed.
-Felony DUI charges are reserved for repeat or aggravated offenses.
+In most cases, felony DUI charges are reserved for repeat or aggravated offenses.
 In general, if you have been convicted of your second DUI, you will be at risk for a felony DUI charge for the next 10 years.
 If you receive your third conviction during this time, you may face third-degree felony charges, and a conviction would result in harsh penalties.

 You can also be at risk for felony DUI under the following circumstances: